tkhq/sdk/packages/wallet-stamper/README.md

 The primary difference between signing with an Ethereum Wallet and a Solana Wallet is the process of obtaining the public key.
 For Solana, the public key can be directly derived from the wallet.
 However, for Ethereum, the secp256k1 public key cannot be directly retrieved.
 Instead, you must first obtain a signature from the user and then recover the public key from that signature.
-This additional step is why the Ethereum Wallet (EVM Wallet) interface includes a different method for recovering the public key.

 ```typescript
 import {